jeoffreyduke/clann/CONTRIBUTING.md

     Fill out issue and pull request(PR) templates properly, if you don't know how, check out previous issues/PR to know how they are filled or this video👇🏾

-👌🏾 How to fill a pull request template

 Pull Request Template
 👩🏽‍💻 Prerequisite Skills to Contribute